 Many people want and need to be close to others as they grow older.
-This includes the desire to continue an active, satisfying sex life.
-But, with aging, there may be changes that can cause problems.
+For some, this includes the desire to continue an active, satisfying sex life.
+With aging, that may mean adapting sexual activity to accommodate physical, health, and other changes.

-As men get older, impotence (also called erectile dysfunction–ED) becomes more common.
-ED is the loss of ability to have and keep an erection for sexual intercourse.
+As men get older, impotence (also called erectile dysfunction, or ED) becomes more common.
+ED is the loss of ability to have and keep an erection.
 ED may cause a man to take longer to have an erection.
 His erection may not be as firm or as large as it used to be.
 The loss of erection after orgasm may happen more quickly, or it may take longer before another erection is possible.
 ED is not a problem if it happens every now and then, but if it occurs often, talk with your doctor.

 Chronic pain.
-Any constant pain can interfere with intimacy between older people.
+Pain can interfere with intimacy between older people.
 Chronic pain does not have to be part of growing older and can often be treated.
 But, some pain medicines can interfere with sexual function.
-You should always talk with your doctor if you have unwanted side effects from any medication.
+Always talk with your doctor if you have side effects from any medication.

 Dementia.
 Some people with dementia show increased interest in sex and physical closeness, but they may not be able to judge what is appropriate sexual behavior.
-Those with severe dementia may not recognize their spouse but still seek sexual contact.
-This can be a confusing problem for the spouse.
-A doctor, nurse, or social worker with training in dementia care may be helpful.
+Those with severe dementia may not recognize their spouse or partner, but they still desire sexual contact and may seek it with someone else.
+It can be confusing and difficult to know how to handle this situation.
+Here, too, talking with a doctor, nurse, or social worker with training in dementia care may be helpful.

 Diabetes.
 This is one of the illnesses that can cause ED in some men.
 In most cases, medical treatment can help.
 Less is known about how diabetes affects sexuality in older women.
 Women with diabetes are more likely to have vaginal yeast infections, which can cause itching and irritation and make sex uncomfortable or undesirable.
 Yeast infections can be treated.

 Heart disease.
 Narrowing and hardening of the arteries can change blood vessels so that blood does not flow freely.
-As a result, men and women may have problems with orgasms, and men may have trouble with erections.
+As a result, men and women may have problems with orgasms.
+For both men and women, it may take longer to become aroused, and for some men, it may be difficult to have or maintain an erection.
 People who have had a heart attack, or their partners, may be afraid that having sex will cause another attack.
 Even though sexual activity is generally safe, always follow your doctor’s advice.
-If your heart problems get worse and you have chest pain or shortness of breath even while resting, talk to your doctor.
-He or she may want to change your treatment plan.
+If your heart problems get worse and you have chest pain or shortness of breath even while resting, your doctor may want to change your treatment plan.

 Incontinence.
-Loss of bladder control or leaking of urine is more common as we grow older, especially in women.
-Extra pressure on the belly during sex can cause loss of urine, which may result in some people avoiding sex.
-This can be helped by a change in positions.
+Loss of bladder control or leaking of urine is more common as people, especially women, grow older.
+Extra pressure on the belly during sex can cause loss of urine.
+This can be helped by changing positions or by emptying the bladder before and after sex.
 The good news is that incontinence can usually be treated.